rust-lang/blog.rust-lang.org/posts/inside-rust/2020-03-27-traits-sprint-1.md

 ### Improving the skill tree

 The skill tree has been a useful tool for helping us organize our work and track our status and overall plan.
 However, the current output is not exactly self explanatory, nor is it particularly attractive.
 The ultimate goal is to generate pictures similar to Lin's [hand drawn artwork][wasm].
 There are also some missing features.
-If there is someone out there interested in taking a stab at improving the quality of the output, or adding features, that would be great! skill-tree lives in its own [github repo](https://github.com/nikomatsakis/skill-tree).
+If there is someone out there interested in taking a stab at improving the quality of the output, or adding features, that would be great! skill-tree lives in its own [github repo](https://github.com/nikomatsakis/skill-tree), but just drop by the `#wg-traits` stream on Zulip to chat about it.

 [book]: http://rust-lang.github.io/chalk/book/
 [Chalk]: https://github.com/rust-lang/chalk